 I was clearing leaves and winter debris out of one of the hosta beds when I heard a car stop in the road just slightly past our house.
 A woman got out of the car and quickly walked to a flower garden I have created at the edge of our lawn.
 She was carrying a large plastic bag.

 This particular flower garden starts with a thick backdrop of ferns planted in front of the stone wall that runs parallel to the road.
-We have planted bleeding hearts, sweet cicely, tulips, and daffodils in front of the ferns, as well as several colors of violets.
+I have planted bleeding hearts, sweet cicely, tulips, and daffodils in front of the ferns, as well as several colors of violets.
 The pinks, reds, yellows, whites, and blues of the various flowers look especially beautiful right now against the lush green of the ferns.

 The incident ended rather badly.
-We told her to stop pulling up the ferns, she became very angry and stalked back to her big SUV.
+I told her to stop pulling up the ferns, she became very angry and stalked back to her big SUV.
 She was, however, still clutching the bag… and that bag was packed almost to overflowing with our fern fronds.

 I hope she didn’t try to eat them…